icopy-site/awesome/docs/awesome/awesome-javascript.md

 * [w2ui](http://w2ui.com/) - A set of jQuery plugins for front-end development of data-driven web applications.
 * [fluidity](https://github.com/mrmrs/fluidity) - The worlds smallest fully-responsive css framework.
 * [Ink](https://github.com/sapo/Ink) - An HTML5/CSS3 framework used at SAPO for fast and efficient website design and prototyping.
+* [DataFormsJS](https://github.com/dataformsjs/dataformsjs) - A minimal JavaScript Framework and standalone components for rapid development of sites and SPA's.

 ## Boilerplates